 On the other hand, rewarding a first time customer with a voucher for 10% their next order will incentivize them to return and buy from you again.

 Poor Ecommerce websites also tend to offer an ineffectual product-market fit and unobtrusive value proposition.
 Instead of catering to a certain market niche or customer class, these websites run wild in the business model and act volatile in the value proposition.

 To avoid this, build your site and its content with your ideal customer in mind and maintain a consistent identity and voice throughout.

 19. Too Much Irrelevant Product Choices

-Additionally, in a frenzy to provide diverse offerings, some websites often laden the database with surplus of irrelevant information and an uncategorised assortment of products.
-Putting unstructured or useless information in the website can overwhelm the visitors; reduce the usefulness and ease of use of the site.
+Additionally, in a frenzy to provide diverse offerings, some websites often laden the database with the surplus of irrelevant information and an uncategorised assortment of products.
+Putting unstructured or useless information on the website can overwhelm the visitors; reduce the usefulness and ease of use of the site.

 Before even considering building an ecommerce site, clearly map out and categorise your products so your online shop is easy to navigate.